-Each year eight out of 10 people get a tax refund of more than $2,500.
-However, there are still millions who owe taxes instead.
-Are you one of them?
-Here are a few ways to reduce what you may have to pay.
+Each year eight out of 10 people get a tax refund averaging more than $2,600.
+However, there are still millions who will owe taxes in the spring.
+If you are one of those people, here are a few ways to reduce the chances of having to pay.

 Give more to yourself

-Reducing your gross income is a great way to lower your taxes.
+Reducing your gross income is one way to lower your taxes.
 You can do this by contributing to your employer-sponsored retirement plan.
 The amount you contribute, up to a limit, will not be included in your tax figures when completing your returns.
-You will still pay FICA taxes (Social Security and Medicare) if your employer participates, but will avoid ordinary income taxes on contributions.
-In 2016 you can contribute up to $18,000 to your 401(k) or similar retirement savings plan.
-That amount goes up to $24,000 if you are 50 or older by the end of the year.
+You’ll still pay FICA taxes (Social Security and Medicare) if your employer participates, but will avoid ordinary income taxes on contributions.
+In 2018, you can contribute up to $18,500 to your 401(k) or similar retirement savings plan.
+That amount goes up to $24,500 if you are 50 or older by the end of the year and take advantage of the $600 catch-up contribution.

 Do more with pre-tax dollars

-Participate in your employer-sponsored flexible spending account (FSA) if your employer offers one.
-If you think you’ll incur a lot of medical expenses during the year, an FSA allows you to set aside payroll income, before taxes, to pay for those expenses.
-In 2016 you can contribute up to $2,500 to this account.
-Discuss the details of an FSA with your human resources representative.
+Participate in your employer-sponsored flexible spending account (FSA), if your employer offers one.
+If you think you’ll incur a lot of medical expenses during the year, an FSA allows you to set aside pre-tax dollars, to pay for those expenses.
+In 2018, you can contribute up to $2,650 to this account.
+Check with your human resources representative to see if your employer offers such a plan and how to contribute.

 Change your withholdings

 One reason you may owe money to the IRS is you’re not withholding enough money from your paycheck.
-Withholding less means more take-home pay with each paycheck, but it also increases your chances of owing money to the government at tax time.
-Use the IRS withholding calculator to help you figure your federal income tax withholdings and make sure your employer is withholding the correct amount from your pay.
-If not, update your W-4.
+Withholding less means more take-home pay with each paycheck.
+However, it also increases your chances of owing money to the government at tax time.
+Use the IRS withholding calculator to help you figure out your federal income tax withholdings.
+It’s also a good tool to help you make sure your employer is withholding the correct amount from your pay.
+If not, update your Form W-4 with your employer.

-Ask your tax advisor about available deductions for things like Traditional IRA and qualified pension contributions, student loan interest and medical deductions.
+Ask your tax advisor about itemizing your deductions.
 While the standard deduction is certainly easier, it may be better to itemize.
-Expenses that can be itemized include mortgage interest, property taxes, charitable contributions, state and local income taxes and medical expenses.